 We understand that the loss of a loved one can be very painful and devastating.
-But the pain and emotional trauma can be made worse knowing that your loved one’s death is caused by medical negligence.
-In such a case, you can make a wrongful death claim.
+But the pain and trauma can be made worse knowing that your loved one’s death was caused by medical negligence.
+In such a case, you can make a NHS Negligence Death Compensation claim.

-We are well aware of the devastating impact the loss of a loved one can have and that no amount of compensation can replace your loved one.
+We are well aware of the devastating impact the loss of a loved one can have.
+We also agree that no amount of compensation can replace your loved one.
 However, an NHS negligence death compensation will go a long way to ease the financial burden on the family especially where the deceased is the provider for the family.

 What Is Death By Negligence Or Wrongful Death?

 Death as a result of medical negligence also called wrongful death refers to when medical professionals fail in their duty of care towards their patients, providing substandard and negligent care which direct results in the death of their patient.

 An unlawful death lawsuit in medical negligence refers to when the family or dependents of a deceased person take legal action or make a claim against the NHS, private hospital or medical professional for being negligent in their duty leading to the death of their loved one.

 The Fatal Accidents Act of 1976 stipulates that a spouse, civil partner or a parent of a child under 18 can make a claim for wrongful death and this is considered a civil matter.